-Your Motion Design Directory #2: the artists you need to know about
+Your Motion Design Directory #2: Artists

 Otherwise, allow us to introduce you to…

 Ash is kind of a big deal and rightly has everyone in the community fangirling over everything he does (with good reason).
 Not only can he boast an enviable list of credits to his name, including work on the live-action Ghost in the Shell and Assassin’s Creed – he can genuinely do it all and do it superbly.
 Ash can turn his hand to concept art to animation; to a poster design to typography.
 Any other mere mortal might present such a range of talents in sloppy fashion, but he’s been able to transcend the medium and showcase a cohesive brand by dominating the sci-fi genre.
 His style is also consistent and indisputable which is what so many artists strive for.
-Because he’s also very likely an alien, he finds time to run The Collective Podcast.
-Plug into very generous interviews from a wealth of creative leaders from across the globe, not just motion designers.
+Because he’s also very likely an alien, he finds time to run The Collective Podcast Plug into very generous interviews from a wealth of creative leaders from across the globe, not just motion designers.
 It’s epic stuff.

 Beeple – Mike Winkelmann

 Mike Winkelmann, AKA Beeple, is a graphic designer who produces an assortment of digital artwork from VR/AR projects to the visual onslaught that are the Creative Commons VJ loops.

 He’s worked on concert visuals for the likes of Justin Bieber and One Direction (get in), right through to Eminem and deadmau5.

 We take our hat off to Beeple as he’s one of the originators of the “everyday” movement in 3D graphics and has been making and sharing a piece daily for over a decade and hasn’t missed a single day. #dedication #noexcuse